rugbyprof/5443-Big-Data/Assignment-4.md

 I've provided the highlights below, mostly so you know what to study for our quiz on Tuesday the 23<sup>rd</sup>.
 We will meet in room 103 and you will work directly on your server.

 Prior to Tuesday, you will need to install MongoDB and Redis on your server.
+We will complete an assignment pertaining to one or both of these `NoSql` databases.

 ## MONGODB